cloudmesh/client/docs/source/man/man.rst

             It looks out for the cloudmesh.yaml file in the current directory, and then in ~/.cloudmesh

-        register list [--yaml=FILENAME]
+        register list [--yaml=FILENAME] [--name] [--info]
-            lists the clouds specified in the cloudmesh.yaml file
+            lists the clouds specified in the cloudmesh.yaml file.
+If info is specified it also prints the location of the yaml file.

         register list ssh
             lists hosts from ~/.ssh/config